 We transmit and store personal information and other confidential information of our partners, our customers, and consumers.
 Third-party applications integrated with our platform may also handle or store personal information, credit card information, including cardholder data and sensitive authentication data, or other confidential information.
 We do not proactively monitor the content that our customers upload and store, or the information provided to us through the applications integrated with our platform, and, therefore, we do not control the substance of the content on our servers, which may include personal information.
 Additionally, we use third-party service providers and subprocessors to help us deliver services to customers and consumers.
 These service providers and subprocessors may handle or store personal information, credit card information, or other confidential information.
-There may in the future be successful attempts by third parties to obtain unauthorized access to the personal information could have an adverse effect on our business, financial condition, and results of operations.
+There may in the future be successful attempts by third parties to obtain unauthorized access to the personal information of our partners, our customers, and consumers.
+This information could also be otherwise exposed through human error, malfeasance, or otherwise.
+The unauthorized release, unauthorized access, or compromise of this information could have an adverse effect on our business, financial condition, and results of operations.
 Even if such a data breach did not arise out of our actions or inactions, or if it were to affect one or more of our competitors or our customers' competitors, the resulting consumer concern could negatively affect our customers and our business.